Nexmo/nexmo-developer/_documentation/number-insight/code-snippets/before-you-begin.md

 The Advanced level of the Number Insight API enables you to optionally deliver an asynchronous `POST` response to a webhook when the data becomes available.

-In the Code Snippets, the webhook is located at `/webhooks/insight`.
+In the code snippets, the webhook is located at `/webhooks/insight`.
 If you are using Ngrok, the webhook you need to configure in your client is of the form `https://demo.ngrok.io/webhooks/insight`.
 Replace `demo` with the subdomain provided by Ngrok.